kristianmandrup/cantango/wiki/api/user/api.markdown

 end
 ```

-`#as_real_user` is used to explicitly negate masquerading within the
+`#as_real_user` is used to explicitly negate masquerading within the scope.
-scope.
 Thus the permissions apply to the real user, not the masqueraded user.

+Assume we have an app divided into a public app and an admin app.

+For an Admin user it could make sense to masquerade as a Public user in
+the public part of the application, but remain as an Admin user in the
+admin app while remaining in the same session.

+This can be achieve using `#as_real_user` in the admin app.

 Example use #as_real_user: